Features and Correctness¶

 Dimensions¶

-Start times are a one dimensional feature, but we can also consider multi-demnsional features:
+Start times are a one dimensional feature, but we can also consider multi-dimensional features:

 # average 2d averages each dimension and then sums so that we can return an float